Oestrogen dominance - finding the balance

 What is oestrogen dominance?

-Oestrogen dominance is thought to contribute to a range of hormonal problems, like PCOS, irregular periods and endometriosis.
-It occurs when there is a relative excess of oestrogen in the body compared to progesterone.
+Oestrogen dominance occurs when there is a relative excess of oestrogen in the body compared to progesterone, and it is thought to contribute to a range of hormonal problems, like PCOS, irregular periods and endometriosis.
 The important word here is ‘relative’ which means you don’t have to have really high levels of oestrogen for this to occur.
-It can happen even when oestrogen levels are seemingly normal or even lower than normal, if progesterone levels fall low enough to cause this imbalance.
+It can happen even when oestrogen levels are seemingly normal, or even lower than normal, if progesterone levels fall low enough to cause this imbalance.

 As women get older they naturally move into peri-menopause, the transitional phase that precedes the menopause.
-This can occur any time from late thirties, and may last as long as 10 years.
-This stage in a woman's life can feature oestrogen dominance, thanks to increasing anovulatory cycles, meaning menstrual cycles without ovulation.
-As ovulation is needed for progesterone levels to rise, anovulatory cycles lead to low progesterone compared to oestrogen, and this means oestrogen dominance.
+This can occur any time from the late thirties, and may last as long as 10 years.
+This stage in a woman's life can feature oestrogen dominance because during this stage women have more anovulatory cycles, meaning menstrual cycles without ovulation.
+As ovulation is needed for progesterone levels to rise during the second half of the menstrual cycle, anovulatory cycles can, over time, lead to chronically low progesterone levels and oestrogen dominance.

 Symptoms of oestrogen dominance can include: